-After pressing the microphone and speaking your sentence the application will transform it in text which will be shown on the screen.
-In case the application misses a word or it misunderstood the phrase, tap the part of the screen where it is and correct it. iTranslate is also able to share translated phrase over e-mail, Twitter, SMS, Facebook and save all history and favorite searches so that can be accessed in offline.
+After pressing the microphone and speaking your sentence the application will transform it into text which will be shown on the screen.
+In case the application misses a word or it misunderstood the phrase, tap the part of the screen where it is and correct it. iTranslate is also able to share translated phrase over e-mail, Twitter, SMS, Facebook and save all history and favorite searches so that can be accessed offline.

 5. Voice Translate Pro

 Voice Translate Pro simplifies the whole process of translating words or phrases.
 This application supports over 10 languages that are spoken in over 100 countries, making the conversation with foreign people very easy.
 The voice recognition system is very complex being able to recognize even tongue twisted and complicated phrases or word constructions.